PublicDesignWorkshop/KamaSutraHaikusBot/README.md

 # KamaSutraHaikusBot
-Kama Sutra Haiku Twitter Bot
+A Twitter bot that tweets haikus found in the Kama Sutra